vibinmichael18-qq/CAN-based-automotive-dashboard/README.md

 2. The microcontroller continuously listens for incoming CAN messages from other nodes on the network.
 3. Received messages are decoded and relevant parameters are extracted.
 4. The LCD updates in real time to display:
-   - Speed
-   - RPM
+   - **RPM**
-   - Temperature
+   - **Speed**
+   - **Turn Indicator status (Left/Right)**
-   - Fuel Level
+   - **Gear Position**
+   - **Hazard Light status (On/Off)**

 ---

 ## ⚙️ How It Works

 1. **CAN Message Reception**
-   - The CAN module on the PIC18F4580 is configured to receive messages from connected CAN nodes.
+   - The CAN module on the PIC18F4580 is configured to receive messages from connected CAN nodes (engine sensors, indicator switches, gear sensor, hazard switch).
 2. **Data Decoding**
-   - Incoming CAN messages are parsed to extract individual vehicle parameters.
+   - Incoming CAN messages are parsed to extract RPM, speed, indicator status, gear position, and hazard status.
 3. **LCD Update**
-   - Decoded values are formatted and displayed on the character LCD with minimal delay.
+   - Decoded values are formatted and displayed on the character LCD with minimal delay, refreshing continuously as new CAN messages arrive.
 4. **Firmware Updates**
    - New firmware can be uploaded via Tiny Bootloader over UART, without needing an external hardware programmer.